shadow-robot/modular_benchmarking_documentation/docs/user_guide/creating_moveit_config.md

 You should be able to move the robot arm and the manipulator in rviz and see the change in Gazebo.

 ## It does not work for me...
-If for some reason it does not work, you can try to have a look at [this](???) and [this](???) moveit config package and see what are the differences.
+If for some reason it does not work, you can try to have a look at [this](https://github.com/ARQ-CRISP/arq_ur5_ezgripper_moveit_config) moveit config package and see what are the differences.